 - State your availability.

-- The Office of Sicne Education Opportunities (SEO) firstname.lastname@example.org can provide contact into for specific individuals or departments.
+- The Office of Science Education Opportunities (SEO) firstname.lastname@example.org can provide contact info for specific individuals or departments.
 Contact the department directly.

-Ted R. Lilley Cancer CURE Program A paid internship that matches students with a cancer-specific researcher.
+++Ted R. Lilley Cancer CURE Program A paid internship that matches students with a cancer-specific researcher.
 Interns work full-time for eight weeks in a research lab alongside OHSU scientists conducting cancer research.
-Info in Career Center.
+The 2020 Summer CURE Research Program is scheduled for Thursday, June 18 through Friday, August 7, 2020.
+CURE interns will be selected in February.
+Interns will work a maximum of 40 hours per week, $10 per hour + Trimet pass.
+Info in the Career Center.
+Student applications are due Friday, December 20, 2019.

 Kaiser Permanente Youth Exploration Academy in Healthcare

-KP YEAH! is a PAID, four week-long, interactive exploration program for high school students.
+KP YEAH! is a PAID, four-week-long, interactive exploration program for high school students.
 The program focuses on providing high school students with exposure to Kaiser Permanente's integrated healthcare system while promoting access to higher education, career readiness and introduction to various healthcare pathways.
-Learn more about how to apply, eligibility, and student selection criteria at: https://kaiser-scholarship.fluidreview.com/prog/kp_yeah/ The deadline to apply is January 31, 2020.
+Learn more about how to apply, eligibility, and student selection criteria here.
+Deadline January 31, 2020.